Russlewisbo/UNIBOglobalhealth/_book/Module3_book.md

 1. Development of guidance documents for principles and elements to include in national laws against the counterfeiting of medical product.
 2. Implementation of regulations.
 It gives advice to national authorities to improve controls, tools for national evaluation, and models of procedures to deal with counterfeit drugs.
 3. Training of personnel in charge of control of drug counterfeiting and collaboration between the various authorities of each country.
 For example, [Operation Storm II](https://www.interpol.int/News-and-Events/News/2010/INTERPOL-applauds-Southeast-Asia-Operation-Storm-II-s-success-in-disrupting-trade-of-counterfeit-medical-products) was coordinated by Interpol and the West-Pacific Regional Office (WPRO) of the WHO The platform improved collaboration between the police, the customs, and the drug regulatory authorities of international organizations and private sector.
 This operation led to 30 arrests and confiscating 12 million counterfeit drugs, including antibiotics, between July and November 2009.
 This action also led to closing 100 illicit pharmacies and sales points.
-4. Development of technology for tracking and monitoring antibiotic prescriptions to ensure authenticity.
+4. Development of technology for tracking and monitoring prescriptions to ensure authenticity.
 5. Improving health-care provider and patient awareness. created model supports to sensitize healthcare professionals and patients about warning signs and risks of counterfeit medications.

 **In 2019, The European Medicines Agency instituted new regulations for drug supply chain traceability and verification systems-"track and trace" to mitigate the risk of shortages and fight production and marketing of counterfeit drugs.** The regulation also required new safety features (a unique identifier both in human readable format and encoded in 2D data matrix (such as RFID barcodes, holograms) as well as an anti-tampering devices to be placed on individual packs of virtually all prescription medicines, and related compliance reporting.

 The European Council also set up the international convention Medicrime.
 This convention was adopted by the European Council on December 8, 2010, and signed on October 28, 2011.
-It prosecutes the counterfeiting of medical products and is thus the first specificudicial instrument in the domain of penal law for counterfeiting medications.
+It prosecutes the counterfeiting of medical products and is thus the first specific judicial instrument in the domain of penal law for counterfeiting medications.

 In some African countries, counterfeiting is a commercial crime but only penalized by a small fine.
 In India, counterfeiters can be sentenced to of 3 years of prison at most and a 108 dollar fine.
 But in China, counterfeiters can be sentenced to death.
 The implementation of inspection groups and the deployment of a prevention force allow detecting more effectively counterfeiters and dismantling the various counterfeiter networks.
 Among the various available prevention forces, customs are the most involved and responsible for 90% of confiscation of all kinds of counterfeiting in Europe and 70% worldwide